Pylons/pylonsrtd/docs/pyramid.rst

 `Ringo <http://www.ringo-framework.org>`_
-  Ringo is an extensible high-level web application framework with strength in building form based management or administration software, providing read to use components often needed in web applications.
+  Ringo is an extensible high-level web application framework with strength in building form based management or administration software, providing ready to use components often needed in web applications.

   - Version Control: https://bitbucket.org/ti/ringo